6 Best Ghost Alternatives in 2023

 Another good Ghost alternative is Squarespace.
 This is an American website and blog-building platform.
 Squarespace comes with a solid blogging platform that is ideal for newbies.
 It only takes a minute of your time to add an example blog with pre-written content for you to edit.
 It offers blog creation and hosting software as a service, allowing users to create blogs using pre-built blog templates and drag-and-drop features.
 This is well-known for its appealing design templates, which help businesses and individuals express themselves more creatively.
 It can assist you from start to finish, whether you are a seasoned webmaster or a complete novice.

 Squarespace has better usage coverage in more blog categories.
-Including Food & Drink, Arts & Entertainment, Science & Education, and Lifestyle, plus 20 other categories while Ghost has not.
-On the contrary, Ghost trails Squarespace in almost every Websites category; as a result, it has yet to take the lead.
+Including Food and Drink, Arts and entertainment, Science and education, and Lifestyle, plus 20 other categories while Ghost has not.
+On the contrary, Ghost trails Squarespace in almost every Website category; as a result, it has yet to take the lead.
 However, the vast majority of professional bloggers favor this platform.
 Squarespace is a mobile-friendly CMS where you can blog from any device.
 When it comes to posting editor, Squarespace has custom WYSIWYG if you do not like to edit posts with Markdown editor.
 Ghost is all about blogging, it gives you a simple blog to fulfill your purposes.
 However, if you are thinking of adding user-attractive things to your blog, you can choose Squarespace.
 Because it gives you lots of customizing options.

 It supports integrations of business systems and applications.
-Examples, Zapier, Getty Images, Facebook, Google Analytics, Hyvor Talk, Typekit, Form Block, LayoutEngine, Xero, Twitter, and more.
+Examples, are Zapier, Getty Images, Facebook, Google Analytics, Hyvor Talk, Typekit, Xero, Twitter, and more.

 The pricing plan of Squarespace goes as follows.